ehinderer/SRI_testing/README.md

 The tests are run using Python 3.7 or better.
 Creation of a virtual environment is recommended.

+A portion of the test suite may be operating system aware.
+The tests are not guaranteed to work properly under Microsoft Windows.

 ## Python Dependencies

 From within your virtual environment, install the indicated Python dependencies in the `requirements.txt` file: